tmc3221/HuddleBot/README.md

 # HuddleBot

 **Huddle-Bot** is your ultimate AI-powered **fantasy football advisor**—designed to transform how you make decisions in your fantasy leagues.
-Powered by advanced machine learning and real-time data analysis, **Huddle-Bot** provides you with **unbiased, accurate projections**, eliminating human bias and outdated trends.
+Powered by advanced machine learning and real-time data analysis, **Huddle-Bot** provides you with **unbiased, accurate projections** by eliminating human bias and outdated trends.

 ## What is Huddle-Bot?